beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 	* Requires a boilerplate `database.php` and `email.php` that load their configs from `Configure` instead of defining static class properties.
 	* @TODO: Examples to come in the demo repo.

+^ The sample project also has a `cake-2x` branch that demonstrates the same concepts.

+^ It's slightly more setup since we need to deal with the separate `database.php`, `email.php` and `core.php` files, but the example project includes boilerplate versions of these files that load their configurations using `Configure` instead of the normal process of defining class properties.

 <!--
 ```php
 $env = getenv('APP_ENV');